masaic-ai-platform/open-responses/README.md

 ## 🌟 Overview

-OpenResponses API empowers developers to leverage the incredible capabilities of various LLM providers through a familiar interface - the OpenAI API structure.
+OpenResponses API empowers developers to leverage the incredible capabilities of various LLM providers through a familiar interface - the OpenAI Responses API structure.
 This compatibility layer bridges the gap between different LLM providers and applications built for OpenAI's completion API.

 > **"Simplicity is the ultimate sophistication."** — Leonardo da Vinci